Classifying group actions on hyperbolic spaces: Classifying group actions on metric spaces

 \paragraph{3.2.
 The space of pseudo-length functions.} To formalize the classification problem associated with the equivalence relation $\eA$ on $A(G)$ in the framework of Borel complexity theory, we have to organize group actions into a topological (or Borel) space.
 There are two natural ways to achieve this goal.

 One possibility would be to restrict to $G$-actions on separable metric spaces.
-For countable groups, such actions can be encoded by countable structures (whose universes are countable dense subset of the metric spaces) in a countable signature, and the standard topology on the space of countable structures can be used in this case (see \cite{Mar} for details).
+For countable groups, such actions can be encoded by countable structures (whose universes are countable dense subsets of the metric spaces) in a countable signature, and the standard topology on the space of countable structures can be used in this case (see \cite{Mar} for details).

 Although this approach appears conventional, it has a significant drawback: the structures encoding group actions bear excessive information at the ``small-scale", which is irrelevant in the context of geometric group theory.
 Instead, we observe that there is a natural equivalence-preserving map from $A(G)$ to the Polish space of pseudo-length functions $PL(G)$, defined below, which keeps all the information about the $G$-actions we care about.
 This allows us to replace $A(G)$ with $PL(G)$, which is much easier to deal with.

 \begin{defn} A \emph{pseudo-length function} on a group $G$ is a map $\ell\colon G\to [0, \infty)$ satisfying the following conditions for all $g,h\in G$. \begin{enumerate} \item[(a)] $\ell(1)=0$; \item[(b)] $\ell(g)=\ell(g^{-1})$; \item[(c)] $\ell (gh)\le \ell(g)+\ell(h)$. \end{enumerate} We denote by $PL(G)$ the space of all pseudo-length functions on $G$ endowed with the topology of pointwise convergence. \end{defn}